 The ministerial committee will discuss “pending issues related to the development of the Dawei seaport as well as the expansion of areas necessary for industrial development,” Yingluck said.
 “It will also take into account the interests of the communities living in and around the Dawei area.”

 Thein Sein arrived yesterday for a three-day trip and visited Laem Chabang port, near Thailand’s biggest industrial zone that companies such as Ford Motor Co.
-(F) and Samsung Electronics Co.
+(F:US) and Samsung Electronics Co.
 (005930) use as a production base.
 Thailand and Myanmar plan to link Laem Chabang with Dawei, and may open three more permanent checkpoints on their shared border, Yingluck said.

 Thein Sein is seeking to attract labor-intensive industries after pledging to create jobs and targeting economic growth of 7.7 percent per year until 2016.
 Democratic reforms since he took power last year prompted Western nations to ease sanctions and galvanized lawmakers to focus on economic growth after about five decades of military rule left Myanmar disconnected from the global financial system.
 Thein Sein today reiterated his government’s commitment to democratic reforms.